mobiledgex/edge-cloud-sampleapps/unity/PingPongGameExample/PingPongServer/README.md

-This is the PongServer, for the PongGame.
-It is based around Node.JS Websockets API.
+This is the PingPongServer, for the PingPongGame.
+It is based around Node.js Websockets API.

 It has a Dockerfile, that can create an image to be submitted to MobieldgeX to